Adversarial control of synchronization in complex oscillator networks: Adversarial attcks

 Here, $\psi$ represents the average phase calculated just before applying the perturbation.
 Physically, this gradient indicates the direction that brings each oscillator's phase closer to the average phase, thereby promoting synchronization.

 However, obtaining exact phase values and controlling perturbation strength can be challenging.
-To avoid these limitations, inspired by the fast gradient sign method \cite{goodfellow2015explaining} for adversarial attacks on deep neural network models, we consider using only the sign of the gradient.
+To avoid these limitations, following the principle of the fast gradient sign method \cite{goodfellow2015explaining}, we consider using only the sign of the gradient.
 Specifically, we add perturbations to each oscillator's phase at regular time intervals $\tau$ as follows:

 When $\epsilon < 0$, the adjustment occurs in the opposite direction of the gradient, actively suppressing synchronization.

 The parameter $\epsilon$ controls the perturbation strength, where $|\epsilon|$ determines the magnitude of phase perturbations applied to the network.